Clippers rally from 28 down, beat Celtics 123-112

 NEW FACES

-Garrett Temple, Ivica Zubac, JaMychal Green and Landry Shamet all made their debuts for the Clippers after being acquired by Los Angeles at the trade deadline.
+Garrett Temple, Ivica Zubac, JaMychal Green and Shamet all made their debuts for the Clippers after being acquired by Los Angeles at the trade deadline.
+Temple scored 11 points, Zubac had 12 with nine rebounds and Green scored 2.

-“We had yesterday’s practice and today’s shootaround so we were able to put a couple of things in,” coach Doc Rivers said.
-“I told them literally to keep the game as simple as possible; imagine you’re in high school in a park and you’re trying to win and there’s no next.”

 TIP-INS